javascript-tutorial/en.javascript.info/10-regular-expressions-javascript/02-regexp-methods/article.md

 We've already seen these searching methods:

 - `search` -- looks for the position of the match,
-- `match` -- if there's no `g` flag, returns the first match with brackets,
+- `match` -- if there's no `g` flag, returns the first match with parentheses,
-- `match` -- if there's a `g` flag -- returns all matches, without separating brackets.
+- `match` -- if there's a `g` flag -- returns all matches, without separating parentheses.

-The `regexp.exec` method is a bit harder to use, but it allows to search all matches with brackets and positions.
+The `regexp.exec` method is a bit harder to use, but it allows to search all matches with parentheses and positions.

 It behaves differently depending on whether the regexp has the `g` flag.